mgurov/mposter/README.md

 `--http-method DELETE`

-## Rate limiting

-`--minimal-duration=5s` would enforce a delay of at least 5 seconds between the start of the consequent calls.

 ## Parallelism

 The calls are performed strictly consecutive.
 Next call is made as soon as the previous finished, unless the rate limiting above kicks in.